littlesea96/Command_Line_Game/readme-instruction.txt

+**You need to take items, both potion and weapon, to your bag before use

 Commands:
 info    print out the player Hp, Exp, all items in bag
         print out all monsters and items in the room